Arisamiga/DragonSaver/README.md

 # Installation

-First install the .jar file from the releases.
+First install the .jar file from the releases or from the spigot page [here](https://www.spigotmc.org/resources/dragonsaver.95678/).

 Then move that file to the `/plugins` folder inside your server!